GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.md

 >>>    print(joblib.load(f))
 ```
 Be sure that you use a decompressor matching the internal compression when
-loading with the above method.
-Anyway, if unsure, simply use `open`, joblib will
+loading with the above method, otherwise python will raise an error.
+Anyway, if
-__select the right decompressor__ for you:
+you are unsure, simply use `open`, joblib will __select the right decompressor__
+for you:
 ```python
 >>> with open('/tmp/test.pkl.gz', 'rb') as f:
 >>>     print(joblib.load(f))